What Are The Most 10 Undervalued Cryptocurrencies To Buy?

 EOS, for example, offers a simpler programming language, which is an important aspect that may attract investors.

-Aside from all that excitement, another major change is coming to Ethereum.
-According to Coindesk’s William Foxley, this July Ethereum will implement ‘Ethereum Improvement Proposal’ (EIP) 1559.
+Aside from all that excitement, another major change happened to Ethereum.
+According to Coindesk’s William Foxley, in July Ethereum implemented ‘Ethereum Improvement Proposal’ (EIP) 1559.

 This update will mean that fees will no longer be set by miners, but instead by the network, which theoretically should mean cheaper and more predictable gas prices and reduce volatility.
 Such a change could massively impact Ethereum’s price.